-Students who desire to audio and/or video tape class lectures or college activities must first solicit approval from their professor, club/organization advisor, or event coordinator.
-Students with disabilities should initiate this process with Accessibility Services in SC 133.
+Students who desire to audio and/or video tape class or college activities must first solicit approval from their professor, club/organization advisor or event coordinator.
+If this is requested due to a disability, a case must be open with Accessibility Services and the process should be followed for requesting accommodations.

 All students, teachers, employees and visitors shall comply with established laws and safety practices when participating in or observing certain technical and science laboratory courses of instruction.